-Master of Business Administration in International Hospitality Management [MBA] / Master of Science in International Hospitality Management [MSc]
+Master of Business Administration in International Hospitality Management [MBA]

 Program Goals

 One of the bases for program design is the set of professional competences which are needed to manage hospitality organizations.
 It is realized that in the world of work, each of these competences is not demonstrated as a discrete element, but rather in an integrative manner which mirrors the situations managers are faced with - that is, that problems, issues, and other "situations" do not arrive clearly labeled as "HRM", "Finance", "Ethics", "Communication", etc.